arturcp/google-store-reports/README.md

 `ruby mysql_import.rb`

 To make it work, you need to configure your database connection.
-There is a file on the project called 'config.json.sample'.
+There is a file on the `config` folder called 'config.json.sample'.
 Rename it to config.json and change the username, password and database information with your database information before you run the script, or a error message will be shown explaining about this json file.

 4. start.rb